 Exploring the Decomposition Tree Visual in Power BI

 Struggling to get business users in sync about how to consistently slice and dice a metric in a report?
-Try out the Decomposition Tree visual and let the end users decide for themselves.
+Try out the Decomposition Tree visual in Power BI's desktop version and let the end users decide for themselves.

-During the requirements gathering phase of a report, try to understand how business users typically want to analyze a particular metric.
+During the requirements gathering phase of a report, try to understand how business users typically want to analyze a particular metric or individual categories.
 Often times it’s something straightforward like Sales as it pertains to various levels of their organizational hierarchy.
-In which case, you can simply make a bar chart with the ability for end users to drill up and down various levels of a hierarchy.
+In which case, you can simply make a bar chart with the ability for data consumers to drill up and down various levels of a hierarchy.

-A Business Unit President for the “Core” business wants to see how sales break down by Collection, then Price Point, then Style.
-That President has the ability to start with a blank slate and create the visual below.
+A department President for the “core” business wants to see how sales break down by Collection, then Price Point, then Style.
+That President has the ability to start with a blank slate and create the type of visualization seen below.
 Then they can start exploring the various Collections to analyze which Price Points and Styles are driving sales.

-A Manager for the Spring Collection wants to see how sales shake out between business units, first and foremost.
-Then after understanding that distribution, is interested in the Style breakdown for a given BU.
+A manager for the Spring Collection wants to see how sales shake out between business units, first and foremost.
+Then after understanding that distribution, is interested in the Style breakdown for a given business unit.

 The best part about the Decomposition Tree is that it can allow for both of these scenarios in one visual.
 On top of that, it’s very easy to setup in Power BI Desktop.
 You simply feed it a metric to analyze and drop in all attributes that a user would possibly want to see.
 Once published, the user has the ability to add or subtract any layers of analysis to fit their needs.

-How do I incorporate this visual into my report?
+How do I incorporate the Decomposition Tree visual option into my PBI reports?